MBA in Risk Management: Career Path

 • To develop students' ability to evaluate and interpret complex financial and quantitative data

-• To give students a good understanding of laws and regulations related to risk management and compliance in different industry and jurisdiction.
+• The goal is to give students a good understanding of laws and regulations related to risk management and compliance in different industries and jurisdictions.

 • To foster critical thinking and analytical skills, allowing students to evaluate different risks and devise appropriate risk management strategies